forestryio/forestry.io/hugo/content/docs/settings/front-matter-templates.md

 Any field in an FMT can be hidden.
 This hides the field in the editors, but allows developers to set default values or maintain the field for legacy purposes.

 {{% tip %}}
 This can be used to set default values when creating new pages for fields that shouldn't be modified by an editor.
+Check out our post on [3 tips for mastering blocks](https://forestry.io/blog/3-tips-for-mastering-blocks/#add-default-values-to-hidden-text-fields-for-template-level-config) for some examples.
 {{% /tip %}}

 ## Applying FMTs to Content